 Do my Commander Abilities affect my allies?

-No. Units with the ability to spawn from a building can spawn on any empty hex adjacent to a building but not inside the building.
+Units with the ability to spawn from a building can spawn on any empty hex adjacent to a building.
+However, they cannot spawn inside the building.

 Can emplacements capture control points?